David B. Miller D.D.S. - TMJ Specialist Sacramento Valley

 Do you have unexplained symptoms like neck, shoulder, and jaw pain; headaches, or clicking or popping of the jaw?
 Have you gone to many doctors and still gotten no answers?
 Maybe your problem is TMJ, temporomandibular joint disorder.
 Our body is a complicated system of interlocking, interdependent parts, and, as strange as it may sound, problems with your jaw could have effects as far-reaching as your back, hands, and feet.

 If you have some of the common symptoms of TMJ and have been unable to get answers from a number of doctors, you should consider evaluation by a neuromuscular dentist, who, by analyzing the interaction of your muscles, nerves, bones, and teeth can determine whether problems in your jaw may be responsible.
-For a free consultation with neuromuscular dentist David B. Miller at Advanced Dental Concepts, please call or email us today.
+For a consultation with neuromuscular dentist David B. Miller at Advanced Dental Concepts, please call or email us today.

 The reason why TMJ can be very hard to diagnose is that its symptoms can be various and seemingly unrelated to your jaw and teeth.
 Symptoms that can be related to TMJ include: